Avillameza/romandecfront/README.md

 # When in Rome - Front End

 This is a [Next.js](https://nextjs.org/) front end project that converts Roman Numerals to Decimal Numbers and Vice Versa.
-[Here](https://github.com/Avillameza/RomanDec) is the backend.
+[Here](https://github.com/Avillameza/RomanDec) is the backend, which does the conversions.

 ## Getting Started